How to Fall Asleep Faster and Beat Insomnia

 If you've experienced insomnia for three or more nights a week for at least a month, the condition is chronic.
 Not only does it take the enjoyment out of everyday life, it can lead to an increased risk of obesity, diabetes, high blood pressure, and depression.
 Seeking professional advice is, therefore, crucial.

 If you experience only sporadic bouts of sleeplessness that last one or two nights to a couple of weeks, you're an acute sufferer.

 But, whether chronic or acute, a few lifestyle adjustments and improved sleep hygiene can make all the difference.

 As an acute insomniac, I consider myself "prone to sleeplessness."
-But it was only after carrying out a little research that I realized the cause; it can actually be triggered by any one of various factors, all of which I have been able to eliminate or work around.
+But it was only after carrying out a little research that I realized it can be triggered by any one of various factors, all of which I have been able to eliminate or work around.
 As a result, I can now fall asleep with relative ease in most circumstances, including periods of stress and upheaval.